zshn25/zshn25.github.io/_posts/2023-05-11-self-supervision-for-foundation-models.markdown

 ### Feature similarity vs. Generative pretext tasks

 The advantage of feature similarity based methods is that there is no need for exact pixel to pixel mapping of the input and output, as opposed to generative pretext tasks, where the restored output is a one-to-one mapping of the manipulated/distorted input.
 One could use non-exact data (for example neighboring frames of a video) for sampling feature learning.
-One could also combine various augmentation methods mentioned in generaive pretext tasks.
+One could also combine various augmentation methods mentioned in generative pretext tasks.
 Feature similarity would essentially be a way to automatically incorporate various handcrafted ad-hoc heuristics via augmentations and positive-negative sampling.

-Recent work titled "What Do Self-Supervised Vision Transformers Learn?" compares contrastive learning with a prominant generative pretext task called Masked Image Modeling (MIM)[^6] and finds:
+Recent work titled "What Do Self-Supervised Vision Transformers Learn?" compares contrastive learning with a prominent generative pretext task called Masked Image Modeling (MIM)[^6] and finds:

 1. CL plays a significant role in the later layers of the ViT model, capturing longer-range global patterns, such as the shape of an object.
 However, it also leads to reduced diversity of representations, thereby worsening scalability and dense prediction performance.